China's Xi starts first day at G20 with a whirlwind of meetings with US allies - NewsBreak

 China announces 1st COVID-19 death in almost 6 months

-China has announced its first new death from COVID-19 in nearly half a year
+BEIJING — (AP) — China on Sunday announced its first new death from COVID-19 in nearly half a year as strict new measures are imposed in Beijing and across the country to ward against new outbreaks.
+The death of the 87-year-old Beijing man was the first reported by...

 Success or COP-out: How do this year's climate talks rate?

-SHARM EL-SHEIKH, Egypt (AP) — After two weeks of haggling, officials on Sunday cheered the end of this year’s U.N. climate talks in Egypt, which resulted in the creation of a fund to help poor countries suffering under disasters driven by global warming.
-Expectations had been low for major agreements to come out of the meeting in Sharm el-Sheikh, but the recent floods in Pakistan and Nigeria boosted calls for urgent aid now.
-The geopolitical fallout from Russia’s war in Ukraine and simmering U.S.-China tensions provided a difficult backdrop for the talks.
-Here’s a look at what was achieved, and what fell short, at the climate confab by the Red Sea:
+SHARM EL-SHEIKH, Egypt — (AP) — After two weeks of haggling, officials on Sunday cheered the end of this year's U.N. climate talks in Egypt, which resulted in the creation of a fund to help poor countries suffering under disasters driven by global warming.
+Expectations had been low...

 Quote Box: Reaction to UN climate meet deal on historic fund